 IDEATION

-Coming up with a product vision and solution.
+Coming up with a product vision

 Based on the our research insights, behavioural change is a key factor in facilitating long-term sustainability and waste disposal is heavily dependent on ease, access and convenience.

-My team member and I then individually produced our individual prototype with our respective chosen devices.
+My team and I conducted a sketching session to draw out a vision of the solution.
+We then individually produced our individual prototype with our respective chosen devices.

 Mobile (Me)

-Waste Classification
+Waste classification

 Gain points